 - Patient: Ductal carcinoma in situ (DCIS)

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Female, Age: 59, Stage 0, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 59, Stage 0, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (9 Experiences)